 Walkthroughs - Video game walkthroughs, or guides, are a popular category, specifically pertaining to 1-player story mode games.
 These types of videos are targeted toward YouTubers who want to learn something and overcome a game objective.
 This type of video often entails a lot of post-production video editing to include relevant commentary while keeping the duration of the video short and to the point.

 Humor/Show/Machinima - This category involves taking clips of gameplay and editing them to create an entirely new story that’s funny and entertaining.
 Open world games like Grand Theft Auto, Skyrim, and Minecraft commonly appear in this category.
-Games in this YouTube gaming niche tend to require more video editing than other categories.
+Games in this YouTube gaming niche tend to require more polishing up in a video editor than other categories.

 Let’s Plays - Let’s Plays got its name simply from YouTubers commenting, “Let’s play [name of game]”.
 This category has become increasingly popular due to streamers like PewDiePie.
 Unlike categories like Reviews or Walkthroughs, YouTube gamers need to have a particularly charismatic personality to go far in this niche.
 Let’s Plays appeal to YouTubers who are looking for a combination of entertainment and community.